Zup-Protocol/zup-ui-kit/README.md

 /// The background color of the button.
 If null, the color will be derived from the theme, using the primary color final Color? backgroundColor;

+/// The padding of the button.
+If null it will be 20 by default, for all sides final EdgeInsets padding;

 /// The foreground color of the button.
 If null, the default color will be white. final Color? foregroundColor;